seinlei/sem/README.md

 This is the readme file of sein.
+I did some changes.